morgenman/Computer-Science/Operating Systems/Operating Systems.md

 * On the HDD, there is an array of inodes
 * Three names for files:
 	1. inode
+		* Permanent name for a collection of datablocks
 		* Access Rights
 		* owner
 		* ref count